 Unit of interest

 The largest unit of interest is selected such that the simulation model is sufficiently representative of the system so that outputs are meaningful and useful according to the purpose of the model.
-This is the epidemiological unit of the model, and can range from individuals or their parts (Gussmann et al., 2018) to sub- or entire populations (Kopec et al., 2007).
+This is the epidemiological unit of the model, and can range from individuals (e.g. Allore et al., 1998; Groenendaal et al., 2002) or their parts (e.g. Gussmann et al., 2018) to sub- or entire populations (Kopec et al., 2007).
 In some systems there might be more than one unit of interest to be modeled, as in the case of vector-borne diseases both the vector and the animal can be units of interest (Græsbøll et al., 2012).
 It then becomes critical to consider how these units interact so that disease transmission is modeled.
 In Appendix 1 we provide code examples of MSM using different units of interest (also available online at https://github.com/ckirkeby/MDT).

 The choice of epidemiologic unit of interest is highly dependent on the purpose of building the model, the disease of concern and the data available to parameterize the model.
 Whereas for some disease transmission models disease spread at the individual level needs to be captured (e.g. because disease detection or control is performed on individual level), in the case of modeling the spread of an exotic disease in animals aggregated in herds in a country or a region, the herd might be a more realistic unit to model, because surveillance and decisions occur at the herd-level, and also it would be computationally challenging to model each individual animal in the country.
 This also raises another consideration: the availability of computational resources.
 This is discussed in Section Programming stage.